Homeboy Sandman: Career

-In the wake of the Donald Sterling scandal, Homeboy Sandman wrote for Gawker an op-ed called "Black People are Cowards," which attracted more than 1.3 million views in the first seven days of its publication.

-In 2015, Homeboy Sandman released a collaborative EP with Aesop Rock, titled Lice.
-In 2016, he released the album, Kindness for Weakness, which included Edan-produced "Talking (Bleep)".
-In that year, he released a collaborative EP with Aesop Rock, titled Lice Two: Still Buggin'.

-In 2019, Homeboy Sandman announced he had signed a new deal with Mello Music Group and released the new single "West Coast" produced by Aesop Rock to celebrate the new label signing.
+In the wake of the Donald Sterling scandal, Homeboy Sandman wrote an op-ed for Gawker called "Black People are Cowards," which attracted more than 1.3 million views in the first seven days of its publication.
+In 2016, Homeboy Sandman released the album, Kindness for Weakness, which included Edan-produced "Talking (Bleep)".
+In 2019, he announced that he had signed a new deal with Mello Music Group and released the new single "West Coast" produced by Aesop Rock to celebrate the label signing.
 Homeboy Sandman's first album on Mello Music Group, “Dusty,” was released on October 18, 2019.
-Production was handled entirely by Mono En Stereo.
+Production was handled by Mono En Stereo.
 Dusty garnered positive reviews from music critics.
-AllMusic writer Paul Simpson praised Mono En Stereo's soundscape of "laid-back, ambling jazz and funk grooves" for complimenting Sandman's "conversational, matter-of-fact rhymes" throughout the album, concluding that "Dusty is another winning set of pointed observations from Sandman, who effortlessly unloads his thoughts without seeming like a burden on the listener."
+Paul Simpson of AllMusic wrote that Mono En Stereo's soundscape of "laid-back, ambling jazz and funk grooves" complimented Sandman's "conversational, matter-of-fact rhymes" throughout the album.
+He said, "Dusty is another winning set of pointed observations from Sandman, who effortlessly unloads his thoughts without seeming like a burden on the listener."

-Homeboy Sandman followed up “Dusty” with his 2020 album “Don’t Feed The Monster” produced by Quelle Chris.
+Homeboy Sandman's 2020 album “Don’t Feed The Monster” was produced by Quelle Chris.
 “Don’t Feed The Monster” was listed in NPR's top 50 albums of 2020.
-Homeboy Sandman would later receive a pair of awards for music videos that accompanied the album.
-He received a UK Music Video award for “Monument” (directed by Pavel Buryak) in 2021 and later won Best Foreign Documentary at Rome Film Awards 2022 for Don’t Look Down Video (directed by Robert Mayer aka Photo Rob).

-At the beginning of 2021, Aesop Rock and Homeboy Sandman released their single “Ask Anyone,” which was featured on FIFA 21 soundtrack.
-Following the release Homeboy Sandman announced his EP Anjelitu which was produced entirely by Aesop Rock.
-Released in August 2021, Anjelitu marked Homeboy Sandman's third studio project on Mello Music Group.
-Okayplayer highlighted Anjelitu as one of the best Hip-Hop projects of 2021.
-Pete Rock would later give praise to “Go Hard” from Anjelitu.
-At the end of 2021, Homeboy Sandman garnered unexpected attention after Doja Cat saluted the emcee as “One of my favorite rappers” on Instagram live.
+Homeboy Sandman later received two awards for music videos which accompanied the album.
+He received a UK Music Video award for “Monument” (directed by Pavel Buryak) in 2021 and won for Best Foreign Documentary at the Rome Film Awards 2022 for Don’t Look Down Video (directed by Robert Mayer aka Photo Rob).
+At the beginning of 2021, Aesop Rock and Homeboy Sandman released their single “Ask Anyone,” which was featured on the FIFA 21 soundtrack.
+After it came out, Homeboy Sandman announced his EP Anjelitu, which was produced entirely by Aesop Rock.
+The EP was released in August 2021.
+Okayplayer highlighted Anjelitu as being one of the best hip-hop projects of 2021.
+Pete Rock later praised “Go Hard” from Anjelitu.
+At the end of 2021, Homeboy Sandman received unexpected attention after Doja Cat said that he is “one of my favorite rappers” on an Instagram live.